-Follow this guide to replace the headphone jack on your Google Pixel 4a.
+Follow this guide to replace the vibration motor on a Google Pixel 4a.

-The unreinforced display panel of the Google Pixel 4a 5G is fragile.
+The Pixel 4a's unreinforced display panel is fragile.
 Pay special attention to the warnings in the opening procedure if you are reusing the screen.

 TOOLS:

 SIM Card Eject Tool (1)

 iOpener (1)

 iFixit Opening Picks (Set of 6) (1)

 Suction Handle (1)

 T3 Torx Screwdriver (1)

 Tweezers (1)

 Spudger (1)